kalexmills/krt-lite/README.md

 # krt-lite

-istio/krt, without Istio dependencies.
+istio/krt, without Istio.

-### This repo is a work-in-progress.
+*** WORK IN PROGRESS ***

 ## Why KRT?

+Writing Kubernetes controllers is easier when you can:
-- Structuring your controller as a dependency graph that events can flow through.
+- Structure your controller as a dependency graph that update events can flow through.
-    - This is the correct domain model for a controller.
-- Allowing intermediate state to be modeled in the same way as external events.
+- Allow intermediate state to be modeled in the same way as external events.
-- Allowing events from sources other than Kubernetes.
+- Handle incoming events from sources other than Kubernetes.

 ## Roadmap
 - [X] Joiner -- joining collections into one.
-- [ ] StaticCollection -- collections that don't change
+- [X] StaticCollection -- collections that don't change
+  - [ ] Unit Tests
 - [ ] Splitter -- splitting collections into two.
 - [ ] Indexer -- indexing an existing collection for quicker lookup.
 - [ ] Fetch -- fetching from a collection and tracking dependencies.
 - [ ] CollectionOption -- tweaking how collectors work in various ways.
-- [ ]